usamaejaz/my_shoutbox/README.md

 * Note: chat_widget_full_url (in Javascript) refers to the path of the page where the chatbox is added as static.
 * You can also customize the theme (css file) if necessary to suit your needs.

-##Help?

-Well, you can reach me at www.thedeveloper24.com :)